EXCLUSIVE-Iran crude oil exports rise to highest since EU sanctions

 Still, some analysts think Iran will continue to find ways to safeguard against significant drops in its oil revenues.

 "The system will always find a way to cope."
-(Reporting by Emma Farge, Humeyra Pamuk in Dubai; additional reporting by Alex Lawler in London and Manash Goswami in Singapore; Additional reporting by Arshad Mohammed in Washington; Editing by Giles Elgood and Lisa Shumaker)
+(Reporting by Emma Farge, Humeyra Pamuk in Dubai; additional reporting by Alex Lawler in London and Manash Goswami in Singapore; Editing by Giles Elgood)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan